smart-data-models/dataModel.DCAT-AP/Dataset/doc/spec.md

         model: dct:LinguisticSystem
         type: Property
     name:
-      description: 'The name of this item.'
+      description: The name of this item.
       type: string
       x-ngsi:
         type: Property
     otherIdentifier:
-      description: 'This property refers to a secondary identifier of the Dataset, such as MAST/ADS, DataCite, DOI, EZID or W3ID.'
+      description: 'Property.
+Model:''dct:identifier''.
+This property refers to a secondary identifier of the Dataset, such as MAST/ADS, DataCite, DOI, EZID or W3ID.'
       items:
         format: uri
         type: string